biocore/qiime/doc/scripts/split_libraries_fastq.rst

 **Description:**

-The Illumina MiSeq platform commonly outputs sequence reads and barcode reads in seperate files.
+The Illumina MiSeq platform commonly outputs sequence reads and barcode reads in separate files.
 For example:

 .. note::
 - "Example_S0_L001_R1_001.fastq.gz": 	R1 is read one, the forward read